newdigate/teensy-cmake-macros/README.md

 * original repo [ronj/teensy-cmake-template](https://github.com/ronj/teensy-cmake-template)

-once installed, just add below line to your `CMakeLists.txt`
+once installed, just add this to your `CMakeLists.txt`
 ```cmake
 set(TEENSY_VERSION 40 CACHE STRING "Set to the Teensy version corresponding to your board (40 or 41 allowed)" FORCE)
 set(CPU_CORE_SPEED 600000000 CACHE STRING "Set to 600000000, 24000000, 48000000, 72000000 or 96000000 to set CPU core speed" FORCE) # Derived variables